• Skip to primary navigation

 How to Roast Frozen Green Beans

-Roasting frozen green beans is a simple and flavorful way to add a little more green to your plate.
-With basic seasonings and a minute or two or prep work, you can have your green beans cooking in no time flat.
+Learn How to Roast Frozen Green Beans to add a simple and flavorful green to your plate.
+With basic seasonings and a minute or two of prep work, you can have your green beans cooking in no time flat.

-aerial view of an anlged baking dish filled with roasted green beans
+a baking dish filled with roasted green beans.

 Frozen veggies are great money-savers and perfect for an easy veggie on the plate.
 You're going to love learning how to roast frozen green beans because you'll see them quickly become a top choice for your weeknight meals.